jesseopdenbrouw/thuas-riscv/sw/interrupt_direct/README.md

 * The UART1 receive interrupt is also active.
 * Button `KEY3` of the DE0-CV board is connected to the external input interrupt.

+Use the macro USEPRINTF to use `printf` instead of `uart_puts`.

+## Note

+When using `printf` the interrupts are processed really slow.
+This is because `printf` uses the `write` system call that in turn uses blocking `uart_putc` to transmit characters, i.e. stalling in the trap handler.

 ## Status

 Works on the board.